iLib-js/loctool/docs/Plugins3.md

 the loctool, they will no longer be supported.

-The loctool version 3 plugin framework is rewritten in the style of webpack plugins, though with differences, in that the loctool generates a sequence of events, and the plugins are called when they register to listen for those events.
+The loctool version 3 plugin framework is rewritten in the style of webpack plugins, though with some differences, in that the loctool generates a sequence of events, and the plugins are called when they register to listen for those events.
 Contrast this to version 2 plugins, which are implementations